Purpose

 -

-Commit only source code, a .gitignore, and an optional README file
+Commit only source code, a .gitignore, and a README file

 -